guochenmeinian/guochenmeinian.github.io/content/about/index.md

 Hi there 👋

 My name is **Chenmeinian Guo 「郭陈美年」**.
-I'm currently a dedicated Computer Science graduate student at [NYU Courant](https://cims.nyu.edu/dynamic/).
+I'm currently a graduate student at [NYU Courant](https://cims.nyu.edu/dynamic/) studying Computer Science.
 I embarked on my academic journey in the bustling city of Shanghai where I was born and raised.
 After earning my Bachelor’s degree in Computer and Information Science from [the Ohio State University](https://www.osu.edu) — a place far quieter than my hometown — I've returned to the vibrant energy of NYC to advance my studies.

 {{ resize_image(path="about/lay.png", height=1400, width=650, op="fit", format="png") }}